Congressional Agenda and Election-Year Politics

 After years of tax cuts and spending austerity, Oklahoma lawmakers reversed course last week and increased taxes by $447 million to fund teacher and other public employee pay raises and additional education spending.
 One way the Legislature increased revenues was by capping itemized deductions at $17,000, as has been proposed in several other states in recent years.
-Hawai`i, Kansas, and North Carolina, and now Oklahoma exclude charitable
+Hawai`i, Kansas, and North Carolina, and now Oklahoma exclude charitable donations from

-donations from under the cap, meaning that donations to the work of charitable nonprofits continue to be deductible under state tax law.
+under the cap, meaning that donations to the work of charitable nonprofits continue to be deductible under state tax law.

 Legislatures Consider Employment Legislation Affecting Nonprofits

 - Connecticut: A bill introduced last month would raise wages for nonprofit human services providers and form a study group to determine whether direct service staff at nonprofits are adequately trained.
-According to the CT Nonprofit Community Alliance, the state association of nonprofits, it has been “eleven years since community providers of services on behalf of the Department of Disability Services were granted a rate increase to cover increasing fixed costs of doing business, including
+According to the CT Nonprofit Community Alliance, the state association of nonprofits, it has been “eleven years since community providers of services on behalf of the Department of Disability Services were granted a rate increase to cover increasing fixed costs of doing business, including employee

 - New Jersey is considering a landmark pay equity bill.
 The measure would set guidelines to determine equity, allow employee victims of pay discrimination to recoup up to six years of back pay, set a court award of three times any monetary damages for unlawful employment practices, including pay discrimination against a protected class, and prohibit an employer from restricting an employee or potential employee from discussing or disclosing compensation with others.